alltheplaces/alltheplaces/README.md

 #### Codespaces

-To explore the project, or run a scraoer experimentally, use the Github Codespaces tooling to start up a premade docker container.
+To explore the project, or run a scraper experimentally, use the Github Codespaces tooling to start up a premade docker container.

 #### Docker